Locations:

 How is Li-Fraumeni syndrome diagnosed?

 Healthcare providers use genetic testing to diagnose Li-Fraumeni syndrome.
-Before those tests, however, providers consider your medical history and your family medical history.
-Here are the criteria providers use to diagnose Li-Fraumeni syndrome:
+Before these tests, they consider your medical history and your family’s medical history.
+Here are the criteria providers consider if they suspect Li-Fraumeni syndrome:

 • You have a sarcoma before age 45.